awsdocs/amazon-rds-user-guide/doc_source/Concepts.RegionsAndAvailabilityZones.md

 When you create a DB instance, you can choose an Availability Zone or have AWS choose one for you\.
 An Availability Zone is represented by an AWS Region code followed by a letter identifier \(for example, `us-east-1a`\)\.

 In some cases, you might distribute your DB instances across multiple Availability Zones in a Multi\-AZ deployment\.
 In such cases, if one DB instance fails, you can design your application so that a DB instance in another Availability Zone can handle requests\.
-For more information about Multi\-AZ deployments, see [High Availability \(Multi\-AZ\) for Amazon RDS](Concepts.MultiAZ.md)\.
+For more information about Multi\-AZ deployments, see [High availability \(Multi\-AZ\) for Amazon RDS](Concepts.MultiAZ.md)\.

 ## Local Zones<a name="Concepts.RegionsAndAvailabilityZones.LocalZones"></a>